-The commenter also requested that the air quality analysis include additional sensitive receptor locations, including where the future City College replacement childcare center is planned at the corner of Judson Street and Frida Khalo Way and the Mighty Bambini childcare/nursery school at the corner of Staples and Frida Kahlo Way.
-With regard to the future City College replacement childcare, the HRA included this location as a residential sensitive receptor in the analysis.
-In addition, the HRA included daycare receptors at Little Lemon nursery school, which is located 200 feet west of the corner of Judson Street and Frida Khalo Way, at the corner of Judson Street and Gennessee Street.
-The maximum lifetime excess residential cancer risk at the corner of Judson Street and Frida Khalo Way was estimated to be 1.1 per million from the project and the maximum lifetime excess school cancer risk at the Little Lemon nursery school was estimated to be 0.35 per million from the project.
+A commenter requests that the air quality analysis include additional sensitive receptor locations, including where the future City College replacement childcare center is planned at the corner of

+Commented [RJ(5]: Do you mean less than significant with the mitigation measures discussed above?
+Or less than significant irrespective of the mitigation measures?
+Please clarify.
+Judson Street and Frida Khalo Way and the Mighty Bambini childcare/nursery school at the corner of Staples and Frida Kahlo Way.

+With regard to the future City College replacement childcare center, the HRA includes this location as a residential sensitive receptor in the analysis.
+In addition, the HRA includes daycare receptors at Little Lemon nursery school, which is located 200 feet west of the corner of Judson Street and Frida Khalo Way, at the corner of Judson Street and Gennessee Street.
+The maximum lifetime excess residential cancer risk at the corner of Judson Street and Frida Khalo Way was estimated to be 1.1 per million from the project, and the maximum lifetime excess school cancer risk at the Little Lemon nursery school was estimated to be 0.35 per million from the project.
 Therefore, the daycare risk at the corner of Judson Street and Frida Khalo Way for the future City College replacement childcare would be equal to or lower than these values.

-In addition, it is speculative to assume the future location of the City College replacement childcare would be at the corner of Judson Street and Frida Khalo Way, and CEQA does not require speculation.
-With regard to the Mighty Bambini childcare/nursery school at the corner of Staples and Frida Kahlo Way, the HRA does already include this as a sensitive receptor; see Appendix E, Air Quality Technical Memorandum, Table 9, page 20.
-Also see Table RTC-1 and Table RTC-2, above.
+Regarding the Mighty Bambini childcare/nursery school at the corner of Staples and Frida Kahlo Way, the HRA does include this childcare/nursery school as a sensitive receptor; see Table 9 on draft SEIR Appendix E, p.
+20. Also see Table RTC-1 and Table RTC-2, above.
 Therefore, additional analysis at these potential receptor locations is not warranted.

-In summary, the SEIR adequately evaluates all sensitive receptor locations within 1,000 meters of the project site.
+In summary, the draft SEIR adequately evaluates all sensitive receptor locations within 1,000 meters of the project site.
 The Multi-Use Building, if treated as a sensitive receptor, would have much lower exposure to project-generated TAC emissions and a lower health risk than the nearby daycare receptors evaluated in the SEIR, as presented in Table RTC-1 and Table RTC-2.
-The Multi-Use Building is not located in the APEZ and is therefore not comparable to the impacts determined in the SEIR for receptors located in the APEZ.
-In addition, the Multi-Use Building is located farther away from the project boundary than a number of daycare receptors included in the SIER, including new onsite daycare receptors, and the SEIR determined a less-than-significant impact for all of these sensitive receptors.
-The SEIR adequately analyzes impacts on all nearby sensitive receptors for the proposed project and alternatives and includes all feasible mitigation measures to address these impacts.
+The Multi-Use Building is not located in the APEZ and is therefore not comparable to the impact conclusion in the draft SEIR for receptors located in the APEZ.
+In addition, the Multi-Use Building is located farther away from the project boundary than a number of daycare receptors identified in the draft SEIR, including new onsite daycare receptors, and the draft SEIR concludes a less-than-significant impact for all of these sensitive receptors.
+The draft SEIR adequately analyzes impacts on all nearby sensitive receptors for the proposed project and alternatives and includes all feasible mitigation measures to address these impacts.
 No additional analysis or mitigation measures are necessary.